 Eli Lilly to buy biopharma company Dermira for $1.1B

-Demira is developing a treatment for moderate-to-severe dermatitis, a skin disease.
+Demira is developing a treatment for moderate-to-severe dermatitis, a skin disease

 Eli Lilly & Co.
 Friday said it agreed to buy biopharmaceutical company Dermira Inc. for $18.75 a share, or about $1.1 billion in cash.